 Temporary diversions of pedestrians and cyclists may increase the likelihood of collisions with traffic if not appropriately managed.
 The traffic management arrangements, as described in Chapter 5 (Construction), will set out alternative routes and crossing arrangements for pedestrians.
-Where feasible temporary cyclist provision will be made to assist cyclists where cycle paths or cycle lanes are temporarily closed for construction activities.
-As noted in Chapter 6 (Traffic & Transport) in this EIAR, cycling provision along much of the existing Proposed Scheme route is poor, with many stretches having no dedicated cycle facilities.
-Therefore, cyclists need to share space with vehicular traffic in the baseline situation, and so the impact of disrupting cycle routes during construction is unlikely to be measurably different from the baseline situation.
-There is a requirement during construction to adhere to the Temporary Traffic Measures and Signs for Roadworks (Department of Transport, Tourism and Sport 2019) which provides guidance for the protection of vulnerable road users, including cyclists, when undertaking roadworks.
+Where feasible, temporary cyclist provision will be made to assist cyclists where cycle paths or cycle lanes are temporarily closed for construction activities.
+In some instances, cyclists may be required to share space with vehicular traffic which could expose cyclists to risk of collisions with vehicles, particularly if there is route uncertainty or lanes are narrow.
+However, there is a requirement to adhere to the Traffic Signs Manual, Chapter 8 Temporary Traffic Measures and Signs for Roadworks (Department of Transport Tourism and Sport 2019) which provides guidance for the protection of vulnerable road users, including cyclists, when undertaking roadworks.
 This includes ensuring there is sufficient space for cyclists in the event it is necessary for cyclists to share space with vehicular traffic.
-The required provision for cyclists will be determined by the street characteristics and the guidance notes that the overall risk to cyclists should be considered on a case-by-case basis and will ensure risk to both cyclists and pedestrians is mitigated.
-On this basis, the potential risk to human health from traffic collision related injuries is predicted to be Negative, Slight and Temporary to Short-Term as it is expected exposure to risk during construction would be in line with current trends in the street environment.
+The required provision for cyclists will be determined by the street characteristics and the guidance notes that 'the overall risk to cyclists should be considered on a case-by-case basis'.
+The provision will be determined as the detailed Construction Traffic Management Plan (CTMP) is subsequently prepared by the appointed contractor prior to construction, including Temporary Traffic Management arrangements prepared in accordance with the Traffic Signs Manual, Chapter 8 Temporary Traffic Measures and Signs for Roadworks (Department of Transport Tourism and Sport 2019).
+However, it is assumed that the provision will ensure risk to both cyclists and pedestrians is mitigated.
+On this basis, the potential impact to human health from traffic collision related injuries will be Negative, Moderate and Temporary to Short-Term, as it is expected that exposure to risk during construction would be in line with current trends in the street environment.